 GEMS will remind you to visit your doctor for a new prescription before the current one expires.
 This is also an opportunity for your doctor to review the outcome of your current treatment and perform relevant tests to monitor your chronic condition, if necessary.

-You will have access to a care plan, which is a list of out-of-hospital services relevant to the chronic condition, once you have been registered for a chronic condition on the PMB Chronic Disease List (CDL) (s).
-The care plan includes a variety of services available to you, such as doctor's visits, blood tests (pathology), and x-rays (radiology), to ensure that you receive enough benefits to proactively manage and monitor your condition.
-There are no plans for non-PMB chronic conditions.
+You will have access to a care plan, which is a list of out-of-hospital services relevant to the chronic condition once you have been registered for a chronic condition on the PMB Chronic Disease List (CDL).
+The care plan includes a variety of services available such as doctor's visits, blood tests (pathology), and x-rays (radiology), to ensure that you receive enough benefits to proactively manage and monitor your condition.
+There are no care plans for non-PMB chronic conditions.

-Chronic Diesease List (CDL) for all options

-All options cover the following list of chronic conditions which are PMB (subject to managed care protocols, processes and formularies)
+Chronic Disease List (CDL) for all options.
+All options cover the following list of chronic

-Addison's Diesease; Asthma; Bipolar Mood Disorder; Bronchiectasis; Cardiac Failure; Cardiomyopathy; Chronic Renal Disease; Coronary Artey Disease; COPD; Crohn's Disease; Diabetes Insipidus; Diabetes Mellitus Type 1; Diabetes Mellitus Type 2; Dysrhythmias; Epilepsy; Glaucoma; Haemophilia; HIV; Hyperlipidaemia; Hypertension; Hypothyroidism; Multiple Sclerosis; Parkinson's Disease; Schizophrenia; Ulcerative Colitis; Rheumatoid Arthritis; Systemic Lupus Erythematosus.
+Addison's Disease; Asthma; Bipolar Mood Disorder; Bronchiectasis; Cardiac Failure; Cardiomyopathy; Chronic Renal Disease; Coronary Artery Disease; COPD; Crohn's Disease; Diabetes Insipidus; Diabetes Mellitus Type 1; Diabetes Mellitus Type 2; Dysrhythmias; Epilepsy; Glaucoma; Haemophilia; HIV; Hyperlipidaemia; Hypertension; Hypothyroidism; Multiple Sclerosis; Parkinson's Disease; Schizophrenia; Ulcerative Colitis; Rheumatoid Arthritis; Systemic Lupus Erythematosus.